 If you are a Druva customer, read the iSync 5.6 Release Notes here.

 Not yet using Druva?
-Read how modern approach to data backup can transform your organization and accelerate change in our new white paper.
+Discover how a modern approach to data backup can transform your organization and accelerate change in the video below.